 There’s a lot of work to be done in the world, so it’s no surprise that there’s a lot of activism.
 Those who lead those movements are often interesting in their own right, and they can add interest, tension, and more to a crime novel.
 These are just a few.
 Your turn.

-*NOTE: The title of this post is a line from the Who’s Welcome.
+*NOTE: The title of this post is a line from Andrew Webber and Tim Rice’s New Argentina.